 Congratulations to all of this year’s winners!

-R. Ross Annett Award for Children’s Literature (Supported by the Under the Arch Youth Foundation at The Calgary Foundation)
+R. Ross Annett Award for Children’s Literature (Sponsored by the Under the Arch Youth Foundation)

-Georges Bugnet Award for Fiction (Sponsored by The Banff Centre)
+Georges Bugnet Award for Fiction (Sponsored by the Banff Centre for Arts and Creativity)

 Gwen Pharis Ringwood Award for Drama (Sponsored by Alberta Views)